Fact checked

 The idea behind the "Mathnasium Method" is to keep students motivated and boost their confidence once they begin to see results.
 Mathnasium does not assign homework.

-Sylvan students begin by taking an initial assessment, also known as the "Sylvan Assessment."
-This assessment evaluates a student's needs and allows Sylvan's team to create a personalized curriculum for each student.
-Sylvan tutors students in small groups, with three students in a group.
+Sylvan students begin by taking an initial assessment, also known as the "Sylvan Assessment," which evaluates a student's needs and allows Sylvan's team to create a personalized curriculum for each student.
+Sylvan tutors work with students in small groups of three.
 With its traditional tutoring approach, which also factors in state and provincial guidelines, Sylvan guarantees that students will learn 50 new skills in their first 50 hours of lessons.

 Sylvan is a tech-forward tutoring service, as each lesson is taught on an iPad.
 In addition, Sylvan uploads all of its lesson plans to an app called SylvanSync, which parents can view.
 On the SylvanSync learning platform, tutors can continually adjust learning plans based on the child's progress.
 Parents can also access the MySylvan online portal to view updated information about their child's progress and view their child's at-home math assignments.